 Create an Email List

 Email seems counterintuitive to podcasting.
 Why would people subscribe to an email about your podcasts instead of just subscribing to the RSS feed?
 Because they either don't understand subscribing to audio yet or they don't want a bunch of audio filling up their hard drive.
 The podcasting and video blogging credo is giving people what they want, when they want and how they want it.
 Make reminders available in every format possible.
 If people don't want to subscribe to your RSS feed yet, so what.
 Offer an email subscription so they know when you post something new.
-Free services like Bloglet and Feedblitz handle the publishing hassle so you can concentrate on your podcast.
+Free services like Feedblitz handle the publishing hassle so you can concentrate on your podcast.

 Press releases are seen as old media notification tools, but they still work.
 If there's an interesting angle in one episode of your podcast, write up 300-500 words about it and submit the release to free press release services like and I-Newswire.
 Events like your 100th episode, annual anniversary, interviews with interesting people or upcoming contests are all compelling reasons to send out a press release.

 Subscribe to Your Podcast